List of oracular statements from Delphi: 302 AD

 The Emperor Diocletian on consulting the oracle on the advice of Galerius was told that the sect of Christianity would lead to the destruction of the Empire.
 This led to the Diocletianic Persecution where Christians were persecuted for not agreeing to the sacrifices to the Greek and Roman gods.
 After the Edict of Toleration by Constantine and especially after the reign of Theodosius, Christians retaliated by persecuting the Pythia.

 362 AD

-Hagiography has it that in 362, on behalf of his emperor Julian the Apostate, Oribasius visited the Delphic oracle, now in a rather desolate state, offering his emperor's services to the temple and, in return, receiving one of the last prophecies by the Delphic Pythia:
+Hagiography has it that in 362, Oribasius visited the Delphic oracle, now in a rather desolate state, on behalf of his emperor Julian the Apostate, offering Julian's services to the temple and, in return, receiving one of the last prophecies by the Delphic Pythia:

 Tell the emperor that my hall has fallen to the ground.
 Phoibos no longer has his house, nor his mantic bay, nor his prophetic spring; the water has dried up.

 Fontenrose doubts the authenticity of this oracle, characterizing it a "Christian oracle, devised to show that the Delphic Apollo foresaw the mission of Christ and the end of Oracles."